JimDesu/basis-lang/spec.md

 ### 7.11 Atomic Compound Construction

-The productive write-once rule (§6.13) requires every successful return path through a constructor's body to write the productive receiver `'r` exactly once.
+The CREATE write-once rule (§6.13) requires every successful return path through a constructor's body to write the CREATE receiver `'r` exactly once.
 Combined with the whole-slot tracking discipline (§6.14) — which tracks the slot as a unit, not as a graph of fields — the rule implies that compound construction is **atomic**: a single conceptual write fills the entire slot.

 The constructor body's natural shape is two-phase:

 - **Phase 1: Compute the constituent values.** The body invokes whatever commands are needed to produce the values that will populate the new instance.
 Each computed value lives in an ordinary local slot — typically a parameter, a `#`-introduced local, or the result of a may-fail command in expression-position.
 These slots are tracked individually under the standard whole-slot rules; their initialization states are independent.
-- **Phase 2: Atomically initialize the receiver.** The body performs a single `<-` to the productive receiver `'r`.
+- **Phase 2: Atomically initialize the receiver.** The body performs a single `<-` to the CREATE receiver `'r`.
 This single `<-` fills the entire `'r` slot.
 Before this write, `'r` is uninitialized; after this write, `'r` is initialized; there is no intermediate state where some fields are written and others are not.

 The Phase 2 right-hand side is, in practice, an aggregate literal (for records, objects, unions, variants), a sequence literal (for typed buffers), a parenthesized call (where another constructor produces the value), a bare identifier (for value-copy, when applicable), or a bare literal (when a matching constructor is in scope, §7.8).
 Whatever the right-hand side shape, the single `<-` discharges the write-once obligation.